OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] No unsafe external calls
 - [ ] Reentrancy guards on all state changing functions
     - [ ] Still doesn't protect against external contracts changing the state of the world if they are called.
-- [ ] Malicious behaviors
+- [ ] No Malicious behaviors
-- [ ] Could fail from stack depth problems (low level calls must require success)
+- [ ] Low level call() must require success.
 - [ ] No slippage attacks (we need to validate expected tokens received)
 - [ ] Oracles, one of:
   - [ ] No oracles
   - [ ] Oracles can't be bent
   - [ ] If oracle can be bent, it won't hurt us.
-- [ ] Don't call balanceOf for external contracts to determine what they will do, when they instead use internal accounting?
+- [ ] Do not call balanceOf for external contracts to determine what they will do when they use internal accounting

 #### Tests